mia-platform/documentation/docs/business_suite/cms_configuration/config_analytics.md

 * The **Euro** field, which allows you to set the unit of measurement of the chart automatically in euros;

-* **Collection**, where you choose which collection to go to take the data that will be shown in the series, eg. eroi_buoni;
+* **Collection**, where you choose which collection to go to take the data that will be shown in the series, eg. good_heroes;

 * **Filter**, where you can choose to apply a filter to the data you want to view from the collection.
 For example, the order collection does not want to display all orders, but only those with a turnover of more than € 30.
 This field is not mandatory and is a query, so you must write in json format.